Finding the best light meter is a vital step toward taking your cinematography or photography to the next level.

-The Lumu Power 2 Light Meter measures ambient light, flash, and color temperature to help you achieve the ideal exposure for your shot.
-With these measurements, you can set your camera to the appropriate manual settings, then shoot away with confidence.
+The Lumu Power 2 Light Meter measures ambient light, flash and color temperature to help you achieve the ideal exposure for your shot.
+With these measurements, you can set your camera to the appropriate manual settings and shoot with confidence.

-The Lumu app uses a database of over 1 million light readings taken from real-world locations to give you accurate readings anywhere you go.
+The Lumu app uses a database of over 1 million light readings taken from real-world locations to give you accurate readings anywhere.

 The database is constantly updated as more readings are added by users around the world.
 You’ll be able to take consistent exposures from location to location without needing to adjust any settings on your camera.

-The Sekonic L-478D is a basic light meter that does what it’s supposed to do, but doesn’t add any unnecessary features.
+The Sekonic L-478D is a basic light meter that does what it’s supposed to, without any unnecessary features.

 The Sekonic L-478D also has a built in thermometer for measuring temperature and displays both degrees Celsius and Fahrenheit for the reading.